Adri6336/EnKryptos/README.md

 script, you'll first need to fill in the "[REDACTED]" password with a long random key that includes uppercase and lowercase characters, numbers, and special characters.

-As an executable, all you'll need to get started is the zip file included in this repository.
-Download it, extract it, and run the .exe file within.
-Don't move the executable -- it's got a lot of necessary parts hidden within the folder (makes it easier to find you the right file).
+As an executable, all you'll need to do to get started is download the zip file included in this repository.
+Extract it and run the .exe file within.
+Don't move the executable -- it's got a lot of necessary parts hidden within the folder (makes it easier for you to find the right file).